sb365561/sb365561.github.io/README.md

     version: "3.1"
     services:
     frontend:
-        image: traefik
+        image: traefik:v1.7
         command: --api --docker --logLevel=DEBUG
         ports:
             - "80:80"
             - "443:443"

     # Expose the Traefik web UI on port 8080.
 We restrict this
     # to localhost so that we don't publicly expose the
     # dashboard.
             - "127.0.0.1:8080:8080"
         volumes:
             - "/var/run/docker.sock:/var/run/docker.sock"
         labels:
-            traefik.enable: False
+            - "traefik.enable: False"

 This will create the traefik container.